Fibromyalgia Awareness Day on May 12

 Thinking ahead about how I’m going to deal with time outside my home always causes panic right before I leave my house.
 I’m getting better at this though!

 The other thing that has always made me panic or feel very uneasy is how close people get.
-This has been ramped up with COVID19.
+This has ramped up with COVID19.

 Prior to the pandemic, I didn’t like people coming near me because everyone is touchy-feely.
 I have horrible allodynia which is pain that results from something that shouldn’t be painful.
 For example, people grabbing my arm, brushing against me, or even a slight bump against a wall or door causes burning pain.